ng-girls/todo-list-tutorial-portuguese/adding_style.md

 ```

-How does the project know to look at this file?
-In Angular-CLI configuration file `angular-cli.json` under `apps[0].styles` you can state the files for the build tool to take and add to the project.
+>How does the project know to look at this file?
+In Angular-CLI configuration file `.angular-cli.json` under `apps[0].styles` you can state the files for the build tool to take and add to the project.
 You can open the browser's dev tools and see the style inside the element:
 ```html
 <html>
   ...